The Terra Nova Expedition - 1910-1913

 Scott, Debenham, Gran, Evans and Crean.

-The purpose of this depot laying was to leave caches of food and fuel on the Barrier (Great Ice Barrier, the Ross Ice Shelf) as far as 80 degrees south by a combination of ponies and dogs pulling sledges and manhauling.
+The purpose of this depot laying was to leave caches of food and fuel on the Barrier (Great Ice Barrier, now called the Ross Ice Shelf) as far as 80 degrees south by a combination of ponies and dogs pulling sledges and manhauling.

 The first depot was known as "Safety Camp" and the last and largest "One Ton Depot".
-The ponies fared badly from the outset partly as they didn't use snow-shoes and cold temperatures and blizzards slowed the progress down.
+The ponies fared badly from the outset partly as they didn't use snow-shoes and cold temperatures and blizzards slowed progress.
 The depots were all laid with three of the ponies dying en route or on the way back and another three being lost when crossing sea-ice which broke up near Hut Point.

 Oates had wanted to press on, killing the ponies as they weakened and then depoting the meat for later use by men or dogs, but Scott wanted to save them, sending them back when they weakened.
 One result of this was that One Ton Depot was placed 30 miles short of its intended position at 80°S, instead being at 79° 29'S, this would be particularly pertinent later on when Scott, Bowers and Wilson made their final camp 11 miles short of One Ton, starving and without fuel.